FredKSchott/snowpack/www/_template/reference/configuration.md

 ### devOptions.secure
 `boolean`
+Default: `false`

-- Toggles whether or not Snowpack dev server should use HTTPS with HTTP2 enabled.
+Toggles whether Snowpack dev server should use HTTPS with HTTP2 enabled.

 ### devOptions.hostname
 `string`
 Default: `localhost`

+The hostname the dev server runs on.

-- The hostname where the browser tab will be open.
+TODO: originally "The hostname where the browser tab will be open." is this more correct?
+Also why isn't it in the devoptions object in config.ts?

 ### devOptions.port
 `number`
 Default: `8080`

-- The port number to run the dev server on.
+The port the dev server runs on.

 ### devOptions.fallback
 `string`
 Default: `"index.html"`

+The HTML file to serve for non-resource routes.

-- When using the Single-Page Application (SPA) pattern, this is the HTML "shell" file that gets served for every (non-resource) user route.
-Make sure that you configure your production servers to serve this as well.
+When using the Single-Page Application (SPA) pattern, this is the HTML "shell" file that gets served for every (non-resource) user route.

+> ⚠️ Make sure that you configure your production servers to serve this.

+### devOptions.bundle

+`boolean`
+Default: TODO

+TODO: This is still in config.ts but seems deprecated

 ### devOptions.open
 `string`
 Default: `"default"`

-- Opens the dev server in a new browser tab.
-If Chrome is available on macOS, an attempt will be made to reuse an existing browser tab.
-Any installed browser may also be specified.
-E.g., "chrome", "firefox", "brave".
+Configures how the dev server opens in the browser when it starts.

+Any installed browser, e.g., "chrome", "firefox", "brave".
 Set "none" to disable.

 ### devOptions.output
 `"stream" | "dashboard"`
 Default: `"dashboard"`

-- Set the output mode of the `dev` console.
+Set the output mode of the `dev` console:

 - `"dashboard"` delivers an organized layout of console output and the logs of any connected tools.
 This is recommended for most users and results in the best logging experience.
 - `"stream"` is useful when Snowpack is run in parallel with other commands, where clearing the shell would clear important output of other commands running in the same shell.